 Curriculum After the First Year

 The upper-class curriculum is less structured than the first year.
 There are only four required courses: Constitutional Rights, Legal Research, Ethics and Clinic.
 Students must also complete an advanced writing requirement.
-The balance of credit hours is filled with elective courses and students are encouraged to plan their curriculum program with their selected faculty adviser.
+The balance of credit hours is filled with elective courses.

 In the first semester of the second year, students are assigned to a section of Constitutional Rights.
 This course builds upon the concepts studied in the first-year Introduction to Constitutional Law.
 Constitutional Rights explores the building blocks of civil rights law, with particular emphasis upon the concepts of equal protection and due process.
 Students will also study litigation strategy and the decision-making processes of the U.S. Supreme Court.